How to Make a Didgeridoo

 After the hollow tree has been cleaned out we place it under controlled conditions to season.
 With the bark still on, we leave our timber to season, before it is ready for the didgeridoo handcrafting process.

 The main reason that many didgeridoos crack and split after purchase is that they are made from timber that is 'green' or unseasoned.
 Green timber is very unstable and as it dries out in uncontrolled conditions it will often split.
 Another reason many didgeridoos fail a short time after purchase is because they are not properly treated and sealed.
-A didgeridoo made from unseasoned, untreated and unsealed timber can still legitimately be called 'genuine' or 'authentic' but will not necessarily be of a high quality standard.

 The Handcrafting Process